 I'm getting kind of sad that this is my last one.
 At times, I am so miserable and uncomfortable that I KNOW I never want to be pregnant again.
 Still...it's hard to let go.

 The girls have been begging us to take them back to Seaside, OR since we went over this past spring break (I know, I haven't posted about that, yet, but I'm trying to get caught up..PROMISE!
 I will get the pics uploaded to the journaling SOON).
+Anyway, I looked at the weather and saw that it was supposed to be nice, so we went!
+First, we rented one of those Surrey bike things for an hour.
+We had wanted to do it last time, but ran out of time.

 Too bad they don't offer 1/2 hour rentals because we only last 35 minutes!!
 LOL!
 Those 5 kids, plus ourselves, were HEAVY to pedal around!
 It was so much fun, though, and we all had a blast!